 The PTCE and ExCPT are tests that award nationally-recognized pharmacy tech credentials.
 Once you have graduated from a PTAC-approved course, you’ll be able to sit for either of them.
 You will receive the national credential of CPhT (Certified Pharmacy Technician) by passing either test.

-The following is a brief breakdown of the two tests.
+The following link will give a breakdown of the two tests.

 Pharmacy technician pay in Wyoming